recruitment

 Read more

-Marcella has been working with Nonclassical since Feb 2023.
-As Events & Marketing Manager, she is responsible for producing Nonclassical's events, running the Artists in Residence Scheme and creating a variety of marketing materials.
-Alongside her role at Nonclassical, Marcella is also a composer, performer and writer, and can usually be found in the cinema, at art galleries, or on various dancefloors in Hackney.
+Marcella has been working with Nonclassical since Feb 2023, first as Events and Marketing Manager and now as Events and Artist Development Manager.
+She is responsible for producing Nonclassical's events, running the Artists in Residence Scheme and A&R across live and recorded mediums.
+Marcella is also a composer, performer and producer, working with multi-disciplinary artists across the UK and America.

 Gabriel Prokofiev (he/him)